NOC-OI/2025-03-20-NOC_Southampton/index.md

 </p>

-{% comment %}
-AUDIENCE

-Explain who your audience is.
-(In particular, tell readers if the workshop is only open to people from a particular institution.
-{% endcomment %}
-{% if site.carpentry == "swc" %}
-{% include swc/who.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/who.html %}
-{% elsif site.carpentry == "lc" %}
-{% include lc/who.html %}
-{% endif %}

-{% comment %}

-{% comment %}
-WHO CAN ATTEND?

-If you would like to specify who can attend the workshop, you can use the section below.

-Move the 'endcomment' tag above the beginning of the following
-<p> tag to make this section visible.

-Edit the text to match who can attend the workshop.
-For instance:
-- This workshop is open to affiliates to ABC university.
-- This workshop is open to the public.
-- If you are interested in attending this workshop, contact me@example.com for more information

-{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
     This workshop is open to all staff and students from the National Oceanography Centre.
 Limited numbers are available for other organisations who collaborate with the National Oceanography Centre.
 </p>

 LOCATION